riccstick/protParamWrap/README.md

 <img src="fasta.png" alt="sample .fasta file"
 	title="sample .fasta file" width="600" />
 - Amino acid sequence in the .fasta file can only include standard amino acids like `'RHKDESTNQCGPAVILMFYW'`; otherwise protParam crashes!
+- If sequence names have a space in between (e.g. >seq1 name), everything after the first space will be ignored.
+Best is to connect the words (e.g. >seq1_name).